ehrpg/qstar/docs/character/equipment.md

 ##### Ration

 A ration provides food and water for a single day.
-Rations are automatically refilled (for free) in civilization, e.g. trading outposts etc.
+Rations can be refilled in civilization, e.g. trading outposts etc.

 [Credits](#credits)
-:   150
+:   150 (15)

 [Weight](#weight)
-:   1
+:   1 (∞), or 1 (refill)

 ##### Toolbox